 Pradhan Mantri Awas Yojana is a centralised scheme offering hassle-free assistance to homeless individuals in India.
 Nevertheless, much of the features, benefits, eligibility, documentation, and other important aspects of this scheme remain unknown to first-time homeowners.

 The following Pradhan Mantri Awas Yojana FAQ section should help such individuals learn about the various advantages of this plan.
-The following FAQs on Pradhan Mantri Awas Yojana should also shed light on some of the intricate terms and conditions of this centralised credit linked subsidy scheme.
+The following FAQs on Pradhan Mantri Awas Yojana should also shed light on some of the intricate terms and conditions of this centralised credit-linked subsidy scheme.

-Individuals with home loans under PMAY would need to service interest at subsidised rates.
+Individuals with home loans under PMAY need to service interest at subsidised rates.
 While homeowners pay a portion of the total interest accumulated, the remaining is borne by the government, thereby ensuring easier home loan repayment.

 Besides these, applicants must ensure not to own any other pucca houses in India.
 Also, the beneficiary’s family members or the applicant should not have availed central assistance in the form of housing schemes in the past.

 To be classified under the economically weaker section, one’s family income should be below Rs.3 lakh per year.
 For low income groups, this familial income in a year can be between Rs.3 lakh and Rs.6 lakh.
-The range of annual income for MIG-I is between Rs.6 lakh and Rs.12 lakh, while for MIG-II is between Rs.12 lakh and Rs.18 lakh.
+The range of annual income for MIG-I is between Rs.6 lakh and Rs.12 lakh, while that for MIG-II is between Rs.12 lakh and Rs.18 lakh.

 Annual Family Income Range

 Economically weaker section (EWS)